Technology Equity Grant

 - The University receives a high volume of applications for grants; meeting the eligibility criteria may not guarantee applicants a grant offer.

-- You are able to purchase your equipment prior to submitting an application but receipts must be dated from 1 January of that year.
+- You are able to purchase your equipment prior to submitting an application but receipts must be dated within 6 months of submitting application.

 - To be eligible for this grant, applicants must have met all of the eligibility criteria by the closing date.
 Applications received after the closing date will not be considered.
 Grants cannot be deferred.